krogerco/oss-template-repo/CONTRIBUTING.md

 We use GitHub to track issues and feature requests, as well as accept pull requests.

+### Proposing a Change

+If you intend to change the public API, or make any non-trivial changes to the implementation, we recommend filing an issue.
+This lets us reach an agreement on your proposal before you put significant effort into it.

+If you’re only fixing a bug we still recommend to file an issue detailing what you’re fixing.
+This is helpful in case we don’t accept that specific fix but want to keep track of the issue.

-## Pull Requests
+### Pull Requests

 We actively welcome your pull requests.

-1. Fork the repo and create your branch from `main`.
+- Fork the repo and create your branch from `main`.
+- Make commits of logical units.
+- Write meaningful, descriptive commit messages.
-2. If you've added code that should be tested, add tests.
+- If you've added code that should be tested, add tests.
+Changes that lower test coverage may not be considered for merge.
-3. If you've changed APIs, update the documentation.
+- If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
+- Ensure the test suite passes.
-5. Make sure your code lints.
+- Make sure your code lints.
+- All CI pipelines must pass.

-## Code Reviews
+### Code Reviews

 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.
 Consult